arkhanks/sqlalchemy-challenge/SurfsUp/README.md

 # sqlalchemy-challenge
 ChatGPT asssistance for creating a list for the tobs so I could create the histogram.
-Also used ChatGPT for understanding and fixing coding issues with the plot for the precipitation information for the last year.
+Also used ChatGPT for understanding and fixing coding issues with the plot for the precipitation information for the last year, and in the flask app for understanding and fixing errors.